Byford

 Table Chart PROFILE FAQ

-Byford features high concentrations of family households, with a fairly typical median household size
+Byford features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.9% of all households, including 46.3% couples with children, 23.3% couples without children, and 12.3% single parent families.
-Non-family households make up the remaining 17.1%, composed of 15.0% lone person households and 2.1% group households.
-The median household size is 3.0 people, which aligns with the Greater Perth average.
+Family households dominate at 82.9% of all households, comprising 46.3% couples with children, 23.3% couples without children, and 12.3% single parent families.
+Non-family households make up the remaining 17.1%, with lone person households at 15.0% and group households comprising 2.1% of the total.
+The median household size of 3.0 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households